Everything you need to know about pugs

 Temperament Happy, lively and stubborn

-Gait/Movement Strong forelegs, free moving hind legs and a slight roll of the hindquarters
+Gait/Movement Strong forelegs, free-moving hind legs and a slight roll of the hindquarters

 Coat Smooth, short and soft